jgeumlek/MoltenGamepad/documentation/wiimote.md

 * Combine the multiple kernel event devices into one.
 * Support changing the mapping when extensions are swapped.

-Notably MoltenGamepad DOES NOT yet support the accelerometers, LEDs, IR, the Wii balance board, or the Wii U Pro controller.
+Notably MoltenGamepad DOES NOT yet support the LEDs, the Wii balance board, or the Wii U Pro controller.
 Like WiimoteGlue, it will never support the Wii U Gamepad, and does not yet support the drums or guitar controllers.

-(Accel and IR support should come once MoltenGamepad supports setting device options, since enabling them by default would drain batteries.
-Due to their planned inclusion, they appear in the event list, but are not functional)
+Accel and IR values are reported very simply, with a fair bit of noise and jitter as a result.

 A wiimote provides the following events, though only a subset will be reachable at any one time: